ThomasDo-dev/ThomasDo-dev/README.md

 ## About Me

 Hi there!
-I'm a passionate data analyst and developer who enjoys working with Python, JavaScript, and web technologies.
-My projects focus on data analysis, web development, and automation.
-I love extracting insights from data and building tools that enhance productivity and decision-making.
+I'm passionate about **data science and backend development**, but I also have experience in front-end development through building my **own personal website**.
+Originally, I started as an **embedded engineer**, enjoying working with hardware and low-level software.
+However, over time, I have taken a deep interest in and discovered my passion for **software engineering**.

 ## 🔥 Projects I'm Working On